RobRimmer/RevolutBackend/README.md

 ### GitHub Repository
 - Some commits are retained to demonstrate development process.
 In an enterprise solution, some commits may have been merged when pushed to master to keep the repository cleaner.
 ### Improvements
-The following items would be coded in an enterprise solution but are omitted from the challenge for the sake of clarity.
-I consider them to be trivial/boiler plate code and take it as an assumption that any developer could implement these.
+The following items would be coded in an enterprise solution but are omitted from the challenge, either for the sake of clarity or because of time constraints.
 #### General
 - There is no logging
+#### REST
+The following improvements were not coded due to lack of familiarity with the REST library used
+- HTTPS would be more secure
+- Data (such as transfer details) should be POST as json body rather than PUT
 #### Datastore
 - Data model is used in both API and datastore, this creates  a coupling which I would normally break by creating a Data Abstraction Layer.
 This has been omitted for simplicity
 - Services do not perform error checks (null names, negative balance, etc).
 These checks would be done early in the service and